mandiant/capa/README.md

 ## meta block

-The meta block contains metadata that identifies the rule, categorizes into behaviors, and provides references to additional documentation.
+The meta block contains metadata that identifies the rule, groups the technique, and provides references to additional documentation.
 Here are the common fields:

   - `name` is required.
 This string should uniquely identify the rule.

-  - `rule-category` is required when a rule describes a behavior (as opposed to matching a role or disposition).
+  - `namespace` is required when a rule describes a technique (as opposed to matching a role or disposition).
-The rule category specifies an objective, behavior, and technique matched by this rule, using a format like `$objective/$behavior/$technique`.
-An objective is a high-level goal of a program, such as "communication".
-A behavior is something that a program may do, such as "communication via socket".
-A technique is a way of implementing some behavior, such as "send-data".
+The namespace helps us group rules into buckets, such as `host-manipulation/file-system` or `impact/wipe-disk`.
+When capa emits its final report, it orders the results by category, so related techniques show up together.

+  - `att&ck` is an optional list of [ATT&CK framework](https://attack.mitre.org/) techniques that the rule implies, like `Discovery::Query Registry [T1012]` or `Persistence::Create or Modify System Process::Windows Service [T1543.003]`.
+These tags are used to derive the ATT&CK mapping for the sample when the report gets rendered.

+  - `mbc` is an optional list of [Malware Behavior Catalog](https://github.com/MBCProject/mbc-markdown) techniques that the rule implies, like the ATT&CK list.

   - `maec/malware-category` is required when the rule describes a role, such as `dropper` or `backdoor`.